 Curtis Edward Smith, 61, who has admitted to being at the scene of the crime and disposing of a gun, has been arrested and charged with a series of crimes, including assisted suicide and assault and battery of a high and aggravated nature.
-Murdaugh is also expected to be charged, though it’s not clear with what, and his attorney said he plans to surrender to authorities on Thursday ahead of a court hearing.
+On Thursday, a judge set Smith’s bail at $55,000.

 Dick Harpootlian, another eminent South Carolinian lawyer who is representing Murdaugh, told the Today show that Murdaugh has been deeply depressed over the previous killings of his family members and had developed an opioid addiction.
 The day before Smith shot him, Murdaugh resigned from his law firm amid accusations that he had embezzled millions of dollars in funds, much of which Harpootlian said went to his drug habit.

 “That Saturday morning, he was trying to get off the opioids; he was not taking any of them, was in a massive depression, realized things were going to get really, really bad and decided to end his life,” Harpootlian said.

 Murdaugh apparently wrongly believed that if he killed himself, his son would not receive any insurance money.